RuiEEE/LogTimer/README.md

 3. stopTimer()
 	- stops the timer

-In these function calls a string can be specified to change the name of the timer.
+In these function calls, a string can be specified to change the name of the timer.
 <pre><code>LogTimer.getInstance(context).startTimer("usage_test");
 Thread.sleep(100);
 LogTimer.getInstance(context).checkPoint("usage_test");